 Nespresso utilize air-tight aluminum capsules (100% recyclable), these capsules provide pressurized seals to store more than 900 aromas of freshly ground coffee for up to 1 year.

 Freshly brewed coffee has been popular since the ‘70s.
-Nespresso is the advanced technique of brewing Coffee.
+Nespresso is an advanced technique for brewing coffee.

 The obvious difference is time.
 In a Nespresso, you just have to have to insert pods and run the machine and get your coffee.
-But in standard/commercial freshly brewed coffee (especially freshly brewed drip coffee) you need fresh beans and a filter for brewing your coffee.
+But in usual freshly brewed coffee you need fresh whole coffee beans and various equipment based on your brewing method.

 In freshly brewed coffee you have the freedom to control the taste of the coffee because there are many variables at play.
 Nespresso provides pre-made taste pods in a variety of flavors that cut the time required to make good coffee.

 Some people prefer Nespresso over freshly brewed one, as it takes less time, is an easier way of making coffee, and has great taste.

 For making Nestle Grand Crue Blends, Nespresso coffee experts always go with the finest beans with a particular aroma and taste, depending on the flavor of pods being manufactured.